debrouwere/google-analytics/README.rst

 ``python-google-analytics`` comes with a small command-line interface through the ``gash`` command.
 Use ``--help`` to find out more about how it works.

+**Warning:** the command-line interface is currently being refactored on master and might not work at all.
+Use the latest version that's available through ``pip`` and PyPI if you'd like to try out the CLI, not the one on GitHub.

 The command-line interface currently comes with three subcommands: